ChuanfuXiao/HOSCF-for-rank-one-approximation-of-tensors/README.md

 ## Quick Start
 Part 1: Matlab code

-The implementation of HOSCF depends on [Tensor Toolbox v3.1](https://www.tensortoolbox.org/), all of the tensor basic operations are based on this package.
+The implementation of HOSCF depends on [Tensor Toolbox v3.1](https://www.tensortoolbox.org/), all tensor basic operations are based on this package.

 Part 2: C code